AlirezaKiaeipour/Guess-Number/README.md

 ## Guess Number Game

-✅ GUI TicTacToe Game using Pyside6.
+✅ GUI Guess Number Game using Pyside6.

 ✅ Guess the number between 1 and 50.